 US citizens can, thanks to the Dutch American Friendship Treaty, apply for a Dutch residence permit for the purpose of self-employment.
 The requirements are very easy to meet and the permit is an eligible pathway to citizenship.
-In this article I cover how to apply.
+In this article, I explain how to apply.

 Under the treaty, US citizens can apply for a long-term residence permit in the Netherlands for the purpose of self-employment.
 Qualifying is easy and only requires an investment of 4500 EUR (please note that this minimum must be maintained throughout your stay) and the registration of a business in your name (the practice of law and medicine is not allowed).
-The residence permit is renewable and can be converted into permanent residency after five years provided that you can pass the Dutch language and cultural test.
+The residence permit is renewable (as long as your company stays activate and you maintain the 4500 EUR investment) and can be converted into permanent residency after five years provided that you can pass the Dutch language and cultural test.
 This is by far the easiest way for an American to acquire residency / citizenship in the EU.

 How to apply

-The folks at daftvisa.wordpress.com have created a great step-by-step guide.
+The folks at daftvisa.wordpress.com have created a great step-by-step guide, available both below and on their blog.
 They also have a directory chuck full of useful information and links.

 1. Understand & Meet the Requirements

 The IND lays out the requirements for eligibility to apply for residency under the Dutch American Friendship Treaty.

 You operate your business between the US and the Netherlands.

 You start a new business opportunity and represent an American in the Netherlands or you start a profession in which you have invested a substantial capital.

 You have a valid travel document (for example a passport).